raresfechete/arduino_lcd_game/README.md

 # Supe-Duper Space Crashers

-An endless runner style game where the player avoids the enemy troops and tries to stay alive as long as possible, built on the Arduino Mega 2560 and uses LCD Keypad.
+An endless runner style game where the player avoids the enemy troops and tries to stay alive as long as possible, built on the Arduino Mega 2560 and uses LCD Keypad Shield.

 ## Requirements